The Listening Years…

 Thereafter I dreaded my weekly crew cuts with my father.
 I wanted my own Beatle hair!.
 That wasn’t about to happen (and wouldn’t for another 7 years).
 I received 2 Beatles wigs as presents, and wore them with a mixture of pride and sheepishness (and itchiness) as I sang along with the records every day after school.

 I remember my sister Lynn, older by three years, getting our first Beatles LP.
-"Introducing the Beatles" on VeeJay records.
+“Introducing the Beatles” on VeeJay records.
 I remember the Beatles fan magazine she had.
-I remember buying my first Beatles LP, The Beatles Second Album".
-I earned $0.25 a week as an allowance, for mowing the lawns, washing the car, taking out the trash, and it took 12 weeks to save up to three dollars that an LP cost in those days.
+I remember buying my first Beatles LP, The Beatles Second Album”.
+I earned $0.25 a week as an allowance, for mowing the lawns, washing the car, taking out the trash, and it took 3 months to save up the three dollars that an LP cost in those days.
 For the next few years, all my allowance went towards Beatles LPs.

 In the summer of 1964, I was sent to visit with my great aunt and uncle on their cranberry farm in Oregon for two weeks.
 I got to drive a tractor, fish in the stream for trout with a spool of thread and a bent pin, and ride the zip line across their swimming hole and fall into it on my way across.
 There was only one other child around there my age, she lived down the road apiece.
 Her room was covered in Elvis posters.
 I remember some really heated discussions about who was better; the Beatles or Elvis.
 When I went into town with my aunt and uncle they asked if there was anything I wanted (perhaps to remember the trip by).
 A sampler of the famous local cheese?
 A toy fishing boat?
 No. I really really wanted “Meet the Beatles”.
 They bought it for me.
 The stereo version!
 (Not that I had a use for stereo on our sleep teaching device…).